Larne Harbour is one of the most modern ferry ports in the entire United Kingdom.

 Larne Harbour operates primarily as a passenger and freight port.
 Each year, over 300,000 freight units and 200,000 tourist vehicles, holding over 800,000 passengers, pass through Larne, securing its status as a premier Irish port.

 Passengers waiting at the port for their ferry can visit an on-site cafe, known as “The Coffee Shop,” for a hot or cold meal or snack, sweets, or some travel reading material.
-All the facilities at the Larne Harbour ferry port are handicap accessible, and paid parking is available.
+All the facilities at the Larne Harbour ferry port are disability accessible, and paid parking is available.

 In addition to passenger ferry services, Larne Harbour also offers the fastest-crossing freight ferry to Cairnryan, Scotland in Ireland’s northern corridor!
 Larne Harbour is committed to keeping those who come through their port comfortable, so hauliers can take advantage of the terminal’s dedicated driver’s lounge and shower facilities in between their journeys.